mrbrianevans/stream-read-xbrl/CONTRIBUTING.md

 ## Contributing an Issue

-Suspected issues with stream-read-xbrl can be submitted at the [stream-read-xbrl Issues page](https://github.com/uktrade/stream-read-xbrl/issues).
+Suspected issues with stream-read-xbrl can be submitted at the [stream-read-xbrl Issues page](https://github.com/mrbrianevans/stream-read-xbrl/issues).
 An issue that contains a [minimal, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) stands the best chance of being resolved.
 However, it is understood that this is not possible in all circumstances.

 ## Contributing a Feature Request

-A feature request can be submitted using the [Ideas category in the stream-read-xbrl discussions](https://github.com/uktrade/stream-read-xbrl/discussions/categories/ideas).
+A feature request can be submitted using the [Ideas category in the stream-read-xbrl discussions](https://github.com/mrbrianevans/stream-read-xbrl/discussions/categories/ideas).

 ## Contributing documentation or code

 To contribute changes to documentation or code, you will need the source of stream-read-xbrl locally.
-The instructions for this depend on if you are a member of the [uktrade GitHub organisation](https://github.com/uktrade).
+The instructions for this depend on if you are a member.
 In both cases, experience of working with source code, working on the command line, and working with git is helpful.

-### If you’re a member of uktrade
+### If you’re a member

 1. [Setup an SSH key and associate it with your GitHub account] (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 2. Clone the repository

     ```bash
-    git clone git@github.com:uktrade/stream-read-xbrl.git
+    git clone git@github.com:mrbrianevans/stream-read-xbrl.git
     cd stream-read-xbrl
     ```

-You should not fork the repository if you're a member of uktrade.
+You should not fork the repository if you're a member.

-### If you’re not a member of uktrade
+### If you’re not a member

 1.[Setup an SSH key and associate it with your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).